Vinyl Vs Cd Quality

 One of the main advantages of vinyl records is that they offer a warmer, more natural sound than digital formats.
 This is because vinyl records are analogue, while digital formats are digital.
 Analogue sound is created by continuously varying electrical signals, while digital sound is created by discrete, square-wave signals.
 This can result in a colder, harsher sound in digital formats.

-See also 100 Disc Cd Player
+See also Best Audiophile Cd Player

 Vinyl records are also less likely to suffer from compression, which can affect the sound quality of digital files.
 Compression is used to reduce the file size of digital music, but can result in a loss of sound quality.
 This is because compression can cause music to sound harsh and unnatural.